datcuandrei/datcuandrei.com/_posts/2024-10-04-Testing the new NFS LOCALIO auxiliary RPC protocol.md

 _Side-by-side comparison of NFS kernel config._

-## Running a NFS Server container
+### Running a NFS Server container
+{: data-toc-skip='' .mt-4 .mb-0 }
 To save time (and annoyances), we will be using an already created image, specifically [ghcr.io/obeone/nfs-server](https://github.com/obeone/docker-nfs-server).
-It is a simple, lightweight Alpine Linux image that support NFS v3,v4 with the option to map `nfsd` inside the container for the server to run.
+It is a simple, lightweight Alpine Linux image that supports NFS v3,v4 with the option to map `nfsd` inside the container for the server to run.

 The following command was used to start the container:
 ```bash
 sudo docker run -dit --privileged -v /nfstest -e NFS_EXPORT_0='/nfstest *(rw,no_subtree_check,no_root_squash)' -p 2049:2049 --name nfs-server ghcr.io/obeone/nfs-server
 ```

-## Giving LOCALIO a spin.
+### Giving LOCALIO a spin.
+{: data-toc-skip='' .mt-4 .mb-0 }
 After mounting the NFS servers in `/media/nfstest` and testing whether they work or not, we can measure the performance of LOCALIO using `fio`:
 ```bash
 fio --name=DEBVM[no] --size=1G --filename=DEBVM[no]FILE --ioengine=libaio --direct=1 --bs=4k --iodepth=64 --readwrite=randrw --rwmixread=75 --gtod_reduce=1 --randrepeat=1